-Zumiez Inc. Common Stock
+Zumiez Inc.Common Stock

 This is Zumiez Inc.'s initial public offering.
 We are offering 1,875,000 shares of our common stock and the selling shareholders identified in this prospectus are offering an additional 1,250,000 shares of our common stock.
+We currently estimate that the initial public offering price will be between \$15.00 and \$17.00 per share.
 We will not receive any proceeds from the sale of the shares offered by the selling shareholders.

 Prior to this offering, there has been no public market for our common stock.
-Our common stock has been approved for quotation on the Nasdaq National Market under the symbol "ZUMZ."
+We have filed an application for our common stock to be quoted on the Nasdaq National Market under the symbol "ZUMZ."